nerves-hub/documentation/nerves-key/integration-with-nerveshub.md

 ```

 {% hint style="info" %}
 When registering devices in bulk, we've found that there's usually a convenient hook in the manufacturing process to call `mix nerves_hub.device create` with commandline parameters.
-A future enhancement to NervesHub will allows you to have NervesHub automatically create devices that present properly signed device certificates and firmware metadata.
+A future enhancement to NervesHub will allow you to have NervesHub automatically create devices that present properly signed device certificates and firmware metadata.
 {% endhint %}

 ### Integration with your Nerves project